You may also like:

 From properly identifying the carpenter ants to learning how to eradicate an ongoing infestation, the Fantastic Services pest controllers have got you covered.

-Getting rid of the big black ants in your house is not a dangerous process, but it can be hard.
-While it’s best done by a professional, you can try to do it yourself, however, there’s no guarantee it would work.
+Eliminating the carpenter ants infesting your house is not a dangerous process, but it can be hard.
+While it’s best done by a professional, you can try to do it yourself.

 You’ll have to do some detective work in order to locate the nest of the carpenter ants.
 Keep in mind that they prefer nesting in dry wood.
 Having carpenter ants in your home may indicate that you have rotting wood in the structure of your property, which is also a big problem on its own that needs addressing.